NexPlayer/Android-SDK/getting-started.md

 - NexCaptionSetting
 - NexCaptionWindowRect

 When a caption renderer is in use, it always needs to know the video output size in the application so that subtitles can be correctly positioned.
-This means that when video changes size, that information should also be passed to the relevant caption renderer.
+This means that when the video changes size, that information should also be passed to the relevant caption renderer.
 Please see the relevant caption renderers for additional details on which methods to use to implement each kind of subtitles.

 Lastly, note that in the case of CEA 608 closed captions, both **setOutputPos** and **setRenderArea** should be called when implementing the captions.